marcojakob/code.makery.ch/collections/library/html-css-en-part2.md

   active: en
 ---

 In the previous part you have created your first web site.
 It would be a pity if this website only stays on your computer and could never be looked at by anyone else.
-Therefore, we will now learn how to publish our website live in the internet.
+Therefore, we will now learn how to publish our website live on the internet.

 <div class="alert alert-info">
 **Note:** There will not be many visitors on your website right from the start.
 Unless you tell people about the address of your site they will probably not find it.